jclee297/445Notebook/Notebook/Jonathan/README.md

 ![image](https://github.com/jclee297/ECE445/assets/168769106/19afc6d2-2c5f-4033-9e57-9f9fcf5b9f56)

 Depending on the opamp, both cases (switch open/closed) will cause a  GPIO pin to read as high.
 Need to change circuit/opamp so an open circuit actually causes a low GPIO pin input.
+Tried using LTspice to get a general idea of what the circuit would look like and how it would work, but tests were inconclusive and couldn't experiment with the actual MOSFET chip I wanted to use.

 Open circuit detection can also be done without the opamp by using the microcontroller GPIO pins to act as a detector of voltage, and have the wire running through the bike chain powered by a constant voltage that the microcontroller can handle and read as high.
 Voltage regulator output of 3.3V should work?